NC-Data-Dashboard/DataDashboard_Public/README.md

 # Welcome to the NC Data Dashboard!
-This repository contains work student employees created as it relates to Data Analyst roles at Western Carolina University.
+This repository contains work I created to automate data updates for Data Analyst roles at Western Carolina University.
 __________________________________________________________________________________________________________________________________________
 ### [Demographics](https://github.com/nathayoung/NCDataDashboard/tree/master/Demographics)
 The Demographics folder includes scripts used to update data from [GeoFRED](https://geofred.stlouisfed.org/map/) for the Demographics workbook.